PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/workbook.rst

     Ignore data from the Nominal and Extension 1 mission section and phase angles >= 130˚ - binned.

-The grey area is calculated by varying the value in each bin, by adding a random value to the binned value.
+The grey area around the line is the result of estimating the uncertainty.
-This random value is normally distributed around the average (the value in the bin).
+To do that I varied the value in each bin by adding a random value to the bin value.
-The standard deviation I took as the maximum of the standard deviation as calculated from the individual values that make up the average value in the bin, and the uncertainty as be assessed through equation 3.14 of :ref:`Bevington and Robinson (2003) <Bevington2003>`:
+This random value is taken from a normal distribution: the standard deviation of this normal distribution is the maximum of all the uncertainties on the individual values in the bin and the uncertainty as assessed through equation 3.14 of :ref:`Bevington and Robinson (2003) <Bevington2003>`:

 .. math::